naomi-nada/nada-vfx-weapon/README.md

 # NADA VFX: Weapon

+**NADA VFX** is a modular runtime VFX framework for Valheim built around creating, customizing, and controlling visual effects dynamically at runtime.

-A modular runtime VFX system for Valheim that lets you build, customize, and bind visual effects to individual weapons and held items.
+**NADA VFX: Weapon** is the weapon-focused implementation, allowing VFX rigs to be built, customized, and bound to individual weapons and held items.

 > **Development Preview — v0.9.0**
 >